AdityaSharma0911/Campus-Survival/README.md

 For the main demo, click **Try Demo**, then **SURVIVE**.
 The sample plans a stop at Campus Café between University Hall and Innovation Hall: 5 minutes to the café, 10 minutes for food, and 6 minutes to class, for a **21-minute trip** and **4-minute buffer** within the example's 25-minute window.
 The **I'm Screwed** control shows an 8-minute scenario comparing two food detours with a 6-minute direct walk.
 You can also open route steps and reasoning, choose an alternative, use quick actions, and browse the Campus and Places views.

-**The displayed results are simulated.** The venue hours, campus status, walking times, and route drawing in the frontend are mock values.
-The diagram is illustrative and should not be used for navigation.
-The frontend does not call Gemini, use GPS, or fetch live dining information.

 ## Repository layout

 | Path | Current role |